Kinniku Banzuke: 2011–2023: Taiiku Kai, Kyokugen and reboots

-2024–present: Kasso and global expansion
+2024–present: Kasso, Hanzo, Musou and global expansion

 For the first time in 13 years, no ongoing Banzuke series was broadcasting.
 In March 2024, a revival of the Kinniku Banzuke event Skeboarder broadcast under the title Kasso.
 It debuted to low viewership in Japan, and pressure from production following a record setting five winners in its first filming session - an all-time series record.
 While the series was initially put on hold, a compilation was posted on YouTube with English subtitles which garnered viral international attention, netting more than 10 million views.
 The series was immediately greenlit to return.
+A second tournament also resonated around the world.
+Kassos first overseas event, titled Kasso Fest: Skate and Sound, gained immense popularity globally.

 On New Year's Eve 2024, a crossover special entitled All Star Taiikusai aired, containing events from Kinniku Banzuke, Sports Danshi Grand Prix, Sasuke, All-Star Thanksgiving, and Tokyo Friend Park 2.
 9Hoops II and Quick Muscle returned from Kinniku Banzuke.
 In March 2025, a new series titled Hundred Samurai co-produced by SpringHill Company debuted, the first internationally co-produced episode, making a tournament out of three Basketball events returning from Taiiku Kai.
 Both Hundred Samurai and Kasso are currently in talks for international adaptations.

+In March 2025, TBS suddenly announced Hanzo, which was a spin-off of Sasuke that took the existing Survival Attack format and made adjustments to bring it more into alignment with the debut of Obstacle course racing as a discipline within the Modern Pentathlon at the 2028 Summer Olympics.

+In March 2026.
+TBS suddenly announced Musou, which was a sport gameshow that mixed the format of Sasuke, Kunoichi and other TBS sport gameshows such as Takeshi's Castle, Sports Danshi Grand Prix, DOORS and Tokyo Friend Park.